 While she isn’t sure she is passionate about architecture, per se, she is passionate about the issue of affordable, workable housing for families, which is how she selected her major.

 Koirala is the oldest daughter of Bhutanese immigrants who, to escape persecution, fled to Nepal, where she was born in 2005, and later immigrated to the United States.
-Her extended family included her parents, two younger sisters, paternal grandparents and uncle, so finding affordable housing where they could live comfortably together was always a challenge, a reality that sparked Koirala’s interest in housing as a career.
+Her extended family includes her parents, two younger sisters, paternal grandparents and uncle, so finding affordable housing where they could live comfortably together was always a challenge, a reality that sparked Koirala’s interest in housing as a career.

 After taking a year off following her graduation from Cuyahoga Falls (Ohio) High School, Koirala, 19, selected Kent State for her studies.